HMO liquidity requirement slightly increased

 ATR is computed by dividing the company’s current assets (cash and other liquid assets) by current liabilities (claims payables, reserves, health fund, administrative service liabilities and other obligations).

 According to the circular, if the ATR is more than 0.9 but less than 1.0, HMOs are required to submit a schedule of claims payable along with a claims settlement plan.
-If the ATR is below 0.9, the HMOs will be required to infuse cash, collect long-term receivables or liquidate noncurrent assets to improve fiscal consolidation.
+If the ATR is below 0.9, the HMOs will be required to infuse cash or collect long-term receivables or liquidate noncurrent assets to improve fiscal consolidation.

 Article continues after this advertisement